The Inversion of the Truth: What is the “Gospel”?

 In short: The Black Hebrew Israelite movement is a flesh-based identity cult that trades the glorious freedom of the Sons of God for the yoke of Mosaic slavery.
 They preach a gospel of anger, exclusion, and law, completely missing the mystery revealed to Paul: that the nations are now joint-heirs and members of the same Body, unrelated to bloodline or earthly heritage.

-If you are a Gentile and survive the indignation by some miracle.
-Then you will learn the hard lesson that you had not believed correctly to the instructions.
-As the infamous verse below is the indicated reason.
+If you are a Gentile and survive the indignation by some miracle, you will learn the hard lesson that you did not believe the correct instructions for this era.
+The infamous verse below indicates exactly why:

 And then shall I be avowing to them that `I never knew you!
 Depart from Me, workers of lawlessness!’”

-This should no longer be of surprise once we understand what lawlessness religions often do to those who place their trust in themselves and their institutional “systems”, rather than in God.
+This should no longer be of surprise once we understand what lawless religion often does to those who place their trust in themselves and their institutional systems” of man rather than in Gods announcement of Good News.
 When fear and control replace love and trust, people are slowly led toward self-preservation, greed, and narcissism.
-Instead of participating fully in life through trusting God’s intention for the world, they become consumed with behavior, status, and avoidance, even while claiming obedience to Christ.
+Instead of participating fully in life through trusting God’s announcement for the world, they become consumed with behavior, status, and avoidance, even while claiming obedience to Christ.
+The ultimate futility is that they become the least hospitable to their fellow man when the end times arrive.

 Are these people evil?
 No. Many do mean well.
-But meaning well does not mean being right.
-God is working quietly in ways religion does not recognize today, neither of then when Christ walked and taught the hope, love, and promises to His people of Israel of their Kingdom that is yet to come.
+But meaning well does not mean being in alignment.
+God is working quietly in ways religion does not recognize today, just as it failed to recognize Him when Christ walked and taught the hope, love, and promises to His people of Israel regarding their earthly Kingdom that is yet to come.

 The Gospel is meant to awaken life, not suppress it.
 It does not teach people to withdraw from the world in disgust or superiority.
 It teaches them to enter the world with humility, mercy, and hope.
-When Christianity produces shame instead of healing, condemnation instead of compassion, and fear instead of trust, it has stopped reflecting Christ and started defending a system.
-That system which will see the end of days as the very end of its own, including its people.
-For Jesus has foretold it.
-Make no mistake in your understanding, “Many” means the majority.
-If you are a “Christian” of any kind, understand with humility that this verse, as does 21-23 of chapter 7, is explicitly speaking of those who use Jesus ‘by name’.
-They will be rejected by Him at His appearing.
+When Christianity produces shame instead of healing, condemnation instead of compassion, and fear instead of trust, it has stopped reflecting Christ’s character and started reflecting a system its secretly operating.
+That system will see the end of days as the very end of its own, including its people.

 Discover more from Reconciliated Truths